bitburner-official/bitburner-src/src/Documentation/doc/help/getting_started.md

 # Getting Started Guide for Beginner Programmers

-_Note_: The [Scripts](../basic/scripts.md) and strategies in this guide aren't necessarily optimal or comperhensive.
+_Note_: The [Scripts](../basic/scripts.md) and strategies in this guide aren't necessarily optimal or comprehensive.
 This guide is tailored to help those with minimal programming knowledge experience Bitburner during early stages of the game.

 If you are confused or overwhelmed by the game, especially the coding and scripting aspects, this guide is perfect for you!